metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Required:

-- `doppler_token` (Attributes) The DopplerToken is used for authentication.See https://docs.doppler.com/reference/api#authentication for auth token types.The Key attribute defaults to dopplerToken if not specified. (see [below for nested schema](#nestedatt--spec--provider--doppler--auth--secret_ref--doppler_token))
+- `doppler_token` (Attributes) The DopplerToken is used for authentication.
+See https://docs.doppler.com/reference/api#authentication for auth token types.
+The Key attribute defaults to dopplerToken if not specified. (see [below for nested schema](#nestedatt--spec--provider--doppler--auth--secret_ref--doppler_token))

 <a id="nestedatt--spec--provider--doppler--auth--secret_ref--doppler_token"></a>
 ### Nested Schema for `spec.provider.doppler.auth.secret_ref.doppler_token`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may bedefaulted, in others it may be required.
+Some instances of this field may be defaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.